vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 As with vk_init, we include vk_types.
 We already need a Vulkan type in VkExtent2D.
 The Vulkan engine will be the core of everything we will be doing.
-We have a flag to know if the engine is initialized, a frame number integer (very useful!) and the size of the window we are going to open, in pixels.
+We have a flag to know if the engine is initialized, a frame number integer (very useful!), and the size of the window we are going to open, in pixels.

-The declaration `struct SDL_Window* _window;` is of some special interest.
-Note the `struct` at the beggining.
-This is called a forward-declaration, and its what allows us to have the SDL_Window pointer in the class, without including SDL on the Vulkan engine header.
+The declaration `struct SDL_Window* _window;` is of special interest.
+Note the `struct` at the beginning.
+This is called a forward-declaration, and its what allows us to have the `SDL_Window `pointer in the class, without including SDL on the Vulkan engine header.
 This variable holds the window that we create for the application.

-With the header seen, lets go to the cpp
+With the header seen, lets go to the cpp files.

 vk_engine.cpp line 1
 ```cpp